Canada’s actions on air quality

 Learn more about the AQMS.

-Reduction of air pollutants emissions
+Reduction of air pollutant emissions

 The Government of Canada has put in place measures under the Canadian Environmental Protection Act, 1999 (CEPA) to tackle air pollution from industrial sectors, vehicles, engines, fuels, and consumer and commercial products.
-Environmental performance agreements, guidelines, pollution prevention notices and codes of practices are additional measures used to reduce air pollution.
+Environmental performance agreements, guidelines, pollution prevention notices, and codes of practices are additional measures used to reduce air pollution.

 Please visit the Canadian Environmental Protection Act Registry to learn more.

-Air quality data, research and science
+Air quality data, research, and science

 Air pollutant inventories